 - Pour the eggs in slowly to avoid big pieces of eggs.
 A measuring cup with a spout helps.

 - Swirl the soup in one direction the entire time.
-I like using chopsticks for this because it helps separate the beaten eggs and creates beautiful, delicate egg ribbons or egg flowers, as it’s also called.
+I like using chopsticks for this because it helps separate the beaten eggs and creates beautiful, delicate egg ribbons or egg flowers, as it's also called.
 This is key to getting restaurant style egg drop soup.

 - Stir slowly so you get long ribbons of egg.
 If you stir too fast, this will break up the eggs and you'll end up with small pieces.